schemalib/vscode-ext/README.md

 # .slib .schemalib Extension for Visual Studio

 This is an extension for VisualStudio Code.
+For more information about schemalib visit: http://schemalib.com

 ## Features